-Tuition and Fees Deduction (expired after the 2017 tax year)
+Tuition and Fees Deduction (No longer available after tax year 2020)

 - For purposes of the tuition and fees deduction, qualified education expenses are tuition and certain related expenses required for enrollment or attendance at an eligible educational institution.

-A. The expenses below are NOT qualified even if they must be paid to the institution as a condition of enrollment or attendance.
+The expenses below are NOT qualified expenses even if they must be paid to the institution as a condition of enrollment or attendance.

 - Room and Board